Edwin Vose Sumner: Early life and career

 Sumner was born in Boston, Massachusetts, to Elisha Sumner and Nancy Vose Sumner.
 His early schooling was in Milton Academy in Milton, Massachusetts.
 He was a first cousin once removed of Charles Sumner, the abolitionist, and a distant cousin of the statesman, Increase Sumner, and his son, the historian William H. Sumner.

 In 1819, after losing interest in a mercantile career in Troy, New York, he entered the United States Army as a second lieutenant in the 2nd US Infantry Regiment on March 3, 1819.
 He was promoted to first lieutenant on January 25, 1825.

 Sumner's military appointment was facilitated by Samuel Appleton Storrow, Judge Advocate Major on the staff of General Jacob Jennings Brown of the Northern department.
 (Storrow had previously served as a mentor to Sumner in Boston.)
 In recognition of their long-standing friendship, Sumner would later name one of his sons Samuel Storrow Sumner.

 He married Hannah Wickersham Foster (1804–1880) on March 31, 1822.
 They had six children together: Nancy, Margaret Foster, Sarah Montgomery, Mary Heron, Edwin Vose Jr., and Samuel Storrow Sumner.
 His son Samuel was a general during the Spanish–American War, Boxer Rebellion, and the Philippine–American War.
 Sumner's daughter, Mary Heron, married General Armistead L. Long in 1860.

 Sumner later served in the Black Hawk War and in various Indian campaigns.
-On March 4, 1833, he was promoted to the rank of captain and assigned to command B Company, the U.S. Dragoon Regiment (later First US Dragoons), immediately upon its creation by Congress.
+On March 4, 1833, he was promoted to the rank of captain and assigned to command B Company, the United States Regiment of Dragoons (later First US Dragoons), immediately upon its creation by Congress.

 In 1838, he commanded the cavalry instructional establishment at Carlisle Barracks in Pennsylvania.
 He was assigned to Ft.
 Atkinson, Iowa Territory, from 1842 until 1845.
 He was the fort's commander during most of that period.
 He was promoted to major of the 2nd Dragoons on June 30, 1846.
 During the Mexican–American War, Sumner was brevetted for bravery at the Battle of Cerro Gordo (to lieutenant colonel).
 It was here that he gained the nickname "Bull Head" because of a story about a musket ball that bounced off his head during the battle.
 At the Molino del Rey he received the brevet rank of colonel.
 He was promoted to lieutenant colonel of the 1st US Dragoons on July 23, 1848.
 He served as the military governor of the New Mexico Territory from 1851 to 1853 and was promoted to colonel of the 1st U.S. Cavalry on March 3, 1855.

 In 1856 Sumner commanded Fort Leavenworth, Kansas, and became involved in the crisis known as Bleeding Kansas.
 In 1857, as commander of the 1st Cavalry Regiment (1855), he led a punitive expedition against the Cheyenne, and in 1858 he commanded the Department of the West.
 On January 7, 1861, Sumner wrote to President-elect Abraham Lincoln, advising him to carry a weapon at all times.
 Lt.
 Gen. Winfield Scott assigned Sumner as the senior officer to accompany Lincoln from Springfield, Illinois, to Washington, D.C., in March 1861.